 This facility is only accessible by motorboat and was first surveyed in 2022.
-Only a partial survey was performed due to NYSDEC staff time constraints.
+Only a partial survey was performed in 2023 due to NYSDEC staff time constraints.

-Bush honeysuckle was observed on one island at site 26 but was not removed due to size.
+Bush honeysuckle was observed at site 26 and was not managed due to size.

-Reed canary grass was observed at sites 22 and 26.
+Reed canary grass was observed at sites 13, 18, 22, 23, 26, 31, 35 and 41.

 Annual surveys should continue to take place at this facility.
-Reed canary grass could potentially be transported to the other islands via campers.
+Management of reed canary grass is not recommended currently due to likelihood of reintroduction.